- Submitting the Soft Bound Thesis

 There are a number of bookbinders available; two Cambridge Bookbinders are:

-You can send your loose copy of the Summary/Abstract and the signed Hard Bound Thesis Declaration via email to RecordsandExams@admin.cam.ac.uk, or send hard copies through the post to the address for the Student Registry as below.
+You can send your loose copy of the Summary/Abstract via email to RecordsandExams@admin.cam.ac.uk, or send a hard copy through the post to the address for the Student Registry as below.

 University of Cambridge